kartabyakrishna/Data-Science-Engineering/DAA-Lab/README.md

-# Data Structures and Algorithms Lab
+# Design and Analysis of Algorithms Lab

-This repository contains programming assignments and code implementations for the Data Structures and Algorithms Lab as part of the MIT Manipal Data Science Engineering course.
+"This repository contains programming assignments and code implementations for the Design and Analysis of Algorithms Lab as part of the MIT Manipal Data Science & Engineering course."

 ## Repository Structure